Webmart/Webmart/README.md

 Visit the [GitHub page](https://github.com/Webmart/) to explore themes.

-Start working on the `basic-website` theme or just create your own theme.
+Start working on the `basic-website` theme or just create your own.

 Open `view/{THEME_NAME}/Config.php` and start editing.